Simulating the shaping of point-symmetric structures in the jittering jets explosion mechanism: Acknowledgements

 \section{Acknowledgements}

-We thank Dmitry Shishkin for helpful comments and discussions.
+We thank Dmitry Shishkin for helpful comments and discussions, and an anonymous referee for helpful comments.
 Amir Michaelis is supported by the European Union’s Horizon 2020 research and innovation program under grant agreement No 865932-ERC-SNeX.
 We acknowledge the Ariel HPC Center at Ariel University for providing computing resources that have contributed to the research results reported in this paper.